-The size of the Board is currently set at eight, all of whom are elected to serve until the 2017 annual meeting.
+The size of the Board is currently set at eight.
+All directors are elected or appointed to serve until the 2019 annual meeting.
 The Governance Committee has recommended, and the Board has unanimously nominated, Messrs.
-Jon M. Huntsman, Peter R. Huntsman, Nolan D. Archibald, M. Anthony Burns, Wayne A. Reaud, Alvin V. Shoemaker, Dr. Mary C. Beckerle and Sir Robert J. Margetts for election.
-Each elected director will serve until our 2018 annual meeting, until a successor is elected and qualified, or until his or her earlier death, resignation or retirement.
+Peter R. Huntsman, Nolan D. Archibald, M. Anthony Burns, Daniele Ferrari and Wayne A. Reaud, Dr. Mary C. Beckerle, Sir Robert J. Margetts, and Vice Admiral Jan E. Tighe for election.
+Each elected director will serve until our 2020 annual meeting, until a successor is elected and qualified, or until his or her earlier death, resignation or retirement.
 We did not pay any third-party fees to assist in the process of identifying or evaluating candidates nor did we receive any stockholder nominations for director.

 The nominees receiving a majority of the votes cast at the Annual Meeting for the election of directors will be elected as directors.
 You may not cumulate your votes in the election of directors.
-Votes that are withheld from a director's election will be counted toward a quorum, but will not affect the outcome of the vote on the election of a director.
 If you are a street name stockholder and you do not provide your brokerage firm with voting instructions, your brokerage firm may not cast votes with respect to the shares that you beneficially own.
-These broker non-votes will have no effect on the election of the director nominees.
+These broker non-votes, along with any abstentions, will not affect the outcome of the vote on the election of a director.

-Unless otherwise indicated on the proxy, the persons named as proxies in the enclosed proxy will vote FOR each of the director nominees listed below.
+Unless otherwise indicated on the proxy, the persons named as proxies in the enclosed proxy will vote FOR each of the director nominees listed above.
 Although we have no reason to believe that any of the nominees will be unable to serve if elected, should any of the nominees become unable to serve prior to the Annual Meeting, the proxies will be voted for the election of such other persons as may be nominated by the Board.